-Leases - The Authority adopted GASB Statement No. 87, "Leases" in 2022 (see Note 3).
-Leases are contracts that convey control of the right to use another entity's nonfinancial asset as specified for a period of time in an exchange or exchange-like transaction without the transfer of ownership of the asset.
-The lease term is the period of time where there is a noncancellable right to use the underlying asset (see Note 3).
+Leases - Under GASB Statement No. 87, Leases, leases are contracts that convey control of the right to use another entity's nonfinancial asset as specified for a period of time in an exchange or exchange-like transaction without the transfer of ownership of the asset.
+The lease term is the period of time during which there is a noncancelable right to use the underlying asset (see Note 3).

-For lessee contracts, lease assets and liabilities are reported at present value using the Authority's incremental borrowing rate on the Statements of Net Position.
+For lessee contracts, lease assets and liabilities are reported at present value using the Authority's incremental borrowing rate on the statements of net position.
 The lease assets are amortized over the shorter of the lease term or the useful life of the underlying asset.
-The amortization of the discount for lessee contracts is recorded as interest payable on the Statement of Net Position with the offset to Lease interest expense for the Authority on the Statement of Revenue, Expenses, and Change in Net Position (see Note 3).
+The amortization of the discount for lessee contracts is recorded as interest payable on the statements of net position, with the offset to lease interest expense for the Authority on the statements of revenues, expenses, and changes in net position (see Note 3).

 Cash and cash equivalents, and investments - Cash equivalents include all debt instruments with original maturity dates of three months or less from the date of purchase.
-The debt instruments are reported at amortized cost which approximates fair value.
+The debt instruments are reported at amortized cost, which approximates fair value.